 Due to the conditions described above as well as other factors like medications, seniors are more inclined to suffer from sleep disorders such as insomnia, sleep apnea and restless leg syndrome.

 There are several different types of beds older adults can choose from.
 Here is a list of the best types of mattresses for seniors:

-Older adults who suffer from back pain will likely want to focus their attention on firmer mattresses.
-It doesn’t always hold true, but for the most part, firmer beds tend to provide more support than soft ones.
+The best mattress for seniors with back pain will likely be one on the firmer end of the soft-to-firm spectrum.
+It doesn’t always hold true, but for the most part, firmer beds tend to provide more spinal support than soft ones.
 And when it comes to back pain, support is key.
 If your bed is too soft, you’ll likely sink into the top layers more, which can throw your alignment out of whack.
 As a general rule, you’ll want to keep your spine in neutral alignment.
 Here are few tips for the different types of sleepers who experience back pain.

 As you might imagine, there are a ton of supportive mattresses available on the market.
 Here are some of the best mattress brands for seniors dealing with back pain.

 If you’re looking for additional information on this subject, we’ve compiled a full back pain guide with even more recommendations.